eroc4824/2025CGL/MASTERCLASS_NOTES_Posit_Install_DESeq2.md

-# Installing DESeq2 via Posit Workbench for R 4.3.1:
+# Installing DESeq2 and Tidyverse for R 4.3.1:

 ## Logging into posit workbench to access/use R:
-### this is a tool for visualizing and interpreting RNA-seq data
-### currently using version R 4.3.1
+This is a tool for visualizing and interpreting RNA-seq data Currently using version R 4.3.1 https://fiji-viz-3.int.colorado.edu/auth-sign-in?appUri=%2F use your RC login info
-https://fiji-viz-3.int.colorado.edu/auth-sign-in?appUri=%2F
-use your RC login info
 TODAY, our goal is just to install all the DESeq2 packages we'll need to processing/interpreting our RNA-seq data that we ran using the nextflow pipeline